macteo/SabBar/README.md

 ### Manually as source file

-Just drag & drop the *SabBar.swift* source file from the *Sources* folder in your Xcode project.
+Just drag & drop the *SabBar*.swift* source files from the *Sources* folder in your Xcode project.

 ## Issues and bugs